thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 ## Step 4.
 Import the other user’s keys in order to add them to your user store
 After you supply your exported keys to another user, you will want to import their keys, so you can send them secrets.

-To demonstrate this process, we will import your own keys as a user with a different name.
+To demonstrate this process, we will import your own keys as a user.

 To do so, run the following command from the same directory as your export file.
 Because the export file was not exported with a password, you will not be prompted to enter a password.